Skip to main content

 Business community consultation

-The Council will propose its 2024/25 budget through its Revenue Estimates and Council Tax report to be published on 20 February 2024.
-This report will be put to Council for consideration and approval on 4 March 2024.
+The Council will propose its 2025/26 budget through its Revenue Estimates and Council Tax report to be published on 18 February 2025.
+This report will be put to Council for consideration and approval on 3 March 2025.

 Financial Challenge

-The Council continues to face significant financial challenges following the global pandemic and the cost of living crisis which is expected to have a lasting impact on the Council and its financial position.
+The Council continues to face significant financial challenges following the global pandemic and the cost-of-living crisis which is expected to have a lasting impact on the Council and its financial position.
 Without action this has the potential to severely undermine and threaten our financial sustainability and resilience.

 Camden continues to operate in a challenging financial environment.
 Recent analysis from London Councils shows that London boroughs face a perfect storm of prolonged high inflation, fast-increasing demand for services, and insufficient government funding, leading to a growing risk of financial and service failures.
 London boroughs are facing a growing pressure on adult and children’s social care, as well financial pressure due to the capital’s worsening homelessness crisis.